Sudoku Difficulty Levels: From Easy to Master

 | Easy | Great for beginners.
 Progress is constant and you rarely need to “plan ahead.” | Scanning, naked singles, hidden singles. |

-| Medium | Still smooth, but you’ll need to track candidates and watch patterns. | Singles + light eliminations (box/line), early pairs. |
+| Medium | Still smooth, but you’ll need to track candidates and watch patterns.
+A good time to start using pencil marks. | Singles + box/line eliminations, early naked pairs. |

 | Hard | Real logic work.
-You may go a few moves without filling a cell. | Pairs/tuples, pointing pairs, candidate discipline, occasional advanced patterns. |
+You may go a few moves without filling a cell. | Naked pairs, hidden pairs, pointing pairs.
+Strict candidate discipline starts to matter here. |

 | Expert | Advanced.
 You’ll rely on pattern-based eliminations and longer deductions. | X-Wing, Swordfish, coloring, chains. |

 | Master | For serious solvers.
-Expect complex reasoning and “nothing obvious” phases. | Advanced fish, ALS, forcing chains, uniqueness patterns. |
+Expect complex reasoning and “nothing obvious” phases. | Advanced fish, ALS chains, forcing chains, uniqueness patterns. |

 Want puzzles matched to these levels?
 Download printable packs here: Printable Sudoku PDFs.